Skip to main content

 Because a spreadsheet's circular dependency detection is more granular, reproducing Excel formula logic in Pigment can be challenging.

-When circular dependency errors occurs, Pigment offers two special functions to resolve them by adjusting the modeling, PREVIOUS () and PREVIOUSBASE().
+When circular dependency errors occur, Pigment offers two special functions to resolve them by adjusting the modeling, PREVIOUS () and PREVIOUSBASE().

 Single Block Iterative Calculation

-As shown in Single Block Circular Dependency example, a standard Pigment formula doesn’t allow self-referencing within the same Block.
+As mentioned in the Single Block Circular Dependency example, a standard Pigment formula doesn’t allow self-referencing within the same Block.

 The PREVIOUS function always refers to the Metric in which the formula is written, using a specified positive integer offset.
 The modeler must specify which Dimension of the Block to offset.
 The time Dimension is the most common choice, but not the only option.